This morning, as usual, I started my day by checking my emails.

 Yes, you read that right: YouTube.

 What better way to show subscribers the culture in your company than going straight to the source?
-Let's look at this email from beauty company, Glossier, to illustrate:
+Let's look at this email from Etsy to illustrate:

-Getting a peek into how Glossier employees use the skincare and makeup in their daily routines adds a sense of normalcy and relatability to the company.
+Getting a peek into how Etsy employees use Etsy hair products in their daily routines adds a sense of normalcy and relatability to the company.
 I got to see the people behind the marketing emails, and what I saw were employees who were just like me.

 For example, let's say you want to bring attention to that new advertising metrics tool you've just launched.
 You might consider asking your marketing team to film a short video of the product's daily value.
 Then, you can embed the product page in the video's thumbnail.
 (Consider giving employees a heads-up that their response might be part of a marketing email).